Pining For Better Stumpage Prices

 If you have timber that is harvestable in wet-weather conditions, make sure you plan well ahead of the sale—this means knowing the products you have and having your boundaries established and mapped.
 A quick inventory of the timber and some fresh paint on the boundaries and your stand will be ready for the bid market.
 Stumpage prices spike and subside rapidly, and if it takes too long to prepare your tract for sale, you will probably miss the wave.

 If you plan on waiting for substantially better pine sawtimber prices before harvesting, find a comfortable chair because it will be a while.
 Pine owners need to come to terms with the reality that their value gains will come mostly from biological volume growth, not product price increases or premiums paid for quality for the foreseeable future.
-Those of you managing your plantation forests from a strictly financial standpoint should harvest and replace older, slow-growing pine stands with genetically improved, faster-growing stock.

 The small-scale logger is quickly becoming a thing of the past, meaning low-volume stands are harder and harder to sell.
 Group low-volume stands with others on your property or work with adjoining landowners to combine sales to make them more attractive to buyers.

 Be patient.
-Unless your tract is suited for wet-weather logging, accept the fact that your cutting contract length will be at least two years.
+Unless your tract is suited for wet-weather logging, accept that your cutting contract length will be at least two years.
 Most buyers are flush with timber to cut and not nearly as willing to fit in rush jobs.

 Do not base your sale timing on housing starts and lumber price data—it may seem counterintuitive, but southern pine stumpage prices do not track strongly with those numbers.

 If you are a timberland investor, you should focus on improving the appeal of your land.
-Invest some of your harvest revenues back into road improvements, plantings, and understory and invasives control.
-Land prices continue to rise in the areas surrounding Charlotte, NC (my work area), and should continue to do so.
+Invest some of your harvest revenues into road improvements, plantings, and understory and invasives control.
+Land prices continue to rise in the areas surrounding Charlotte, NC (my work area) and should continue to do so.
 A property with desirable accessibility and aesthetics is worth more and will sell more quickly than one lacking these characteristics.
 Buying a property that needs work is like buying a car or house that needs work—you expect a deal.
-The small investments you make improving your land will pay for themselves in the long run.
+The small investments you make to improve your land will pay for themselves in the long run.
 More on preparing and marketing your timberland here.

 When selling timber, make the sale layout and terms as buyer-friendly and straightforward as possible.
 A proper sale invitation should have concise sale terms, timber volume data and statistics, quality maps (location, aerial, and topographic), sale area shapefiles (for the bidders' data logger/GPS), and a clearly delineated (on the ground with paint) sale area.
 Before the Great Recession, you could place almost any tract of timber on the bid market and get a fair number of competitive offers.
-Those days are over—it's buyers market, especially for pine-heavy sales.
-Buyers aren't as hungry and do not have the stomach for risks they once did.
+Those days are over—it's a buyers' market, especially for pine-heavy sales.
+Buyers aren't as hungry and do not have the stomach for risk they once did.
 Fewer and fewer buyers are willing to invest their time negotiating and pricing tracts directly with landowners unless they are getting a deal.
 Most landowners lack the requisite skills and knowledge to put together an attractive sale.
 Hiring a private forestry consultant will yield higher bids and result in a better logging job.

 I hope I'm wrong about the future of pine sawtimber pricing.
 Who knows, hurricanes, insects, disease, newly developed products, or fiber demand could eat into pine inventories and balance the sawtimber supply and demand.
 Regardless of what comes to pass, implementing the management strategies I've recommended will improve your future value and sales position.
 As always, feel free to contact me with any questions you may have.